 2. You think about their long-term wellbeing, not just your enjoyment of them

-Early attraction is partly self-interested — it feels good to be around them.
-A shift has happened when you genuinely want things to go well for them even in areas that do not involve you: their career, their friendships, their health.
-Their flourishing has become its own reward.
+Early attraction is partly self-interested.
+It feels good to be around them; their presence rewards you.
+A meaningful shift has happened when you genuinely want things to go well for them in areas that have nothing to do with you — their career, their relationship with a parent, their health concern you can do nothing about.
+Their flourishing has become its own reward, not a byproduct of your relationship with them.

 3. The intensity has cooled and you are not relieved to see it go